A Guide To Buying A House From A Relocation Company

-So, what are relocation companies and how does buying a house from a relocation company differ from a traditional sale?
-Keep reading to learn more!
+So, what are relocation companies, and how does buying a house from a relocation company differ from a traditional sale?
+Let’s explore.

 What Is A Real Estate Relocation Company?

-A relocation company, or relo, is hired by a corporation to help its employees move from one area to another for employment purposes, such as one office location closing and another opening.
+A relocation sale, or relo sale, is a home sale organized by a relocation company.
+A relocation company, also called a relo, is hired by a corporation to help its employees move from one area to another for employment purposes, such as one office location closing and another opening.

 Corporate relocation services often offer employees relocation assistance, up to and including the sale of the employee’s current residence as well as the purchase of a new home in the desired location.

 If the employee, or client, is currently renting, the relo company may hire movers and assist in finding a new rental home.
 But if the client is a homeowner, the relo company will often take on the responsibility of selling the property.